tmarble/avenir/README.md

 Elapsed time: 34.950 sec
 ````
 Now you can connect to CIDER and then start the Browser REPL.
-Don't forget to `open http://localhost:3000` to connect to the browser!
+After `(start-repl)` don't forget to open http://localhost:3000 to connect to the browser!

 ````
 boot.user> (start-repl)